 - European Street Food festival: dozens of food trucks serve both Austrian and international cuisine

-- Genusswelten: gourmet delights and specialities
+- Genusswelten: gourmet delights and specialties

 - Genuss festival: small-scale farms and regional producers from around the country gather in the Stadtpark to showcase their high-quality wares